-Iterative design is best known in the product world, where the most innovative R&D departments and developers create prototypes of their new offerings, put them out for user testing, adjust based on the results, and then retest…and repeat.
-Just as product development can be enhanced with iterative feedback, your customer understanding can grow through continual dialogue.
-Your business questions can be refined, and your knowledge of the customer will be deepened as you go through rounds of feedback.
+Iterative design is a staple within the product world, where the most innovative R&D departments and developers create prototypes of their new offerings, put them out for user testing, adjust based on the results, and then retest…and repeat.
+Just as product development benefits from iterative feedback, your customer understanding can grow through continual dialogue.
+Your business questions refined, and your knowledge of the customer deepened as you go through rounds of feedback.

 Implementing an iterative approach

-It is important to put a framework around any program you start, and an iterative approach is no different.
-Exactly what that looks like will depend on your area and objectives.
+It is essential to put a framework around any program you start, and an iterative approach is no different.
+Precisely what that looks like will depend on your area and objectives.
 However, it can be helpful to think about the various stages using a house-building analogy:

 Stage 2: Build the supporting walls.
 Build on the truths established in Stage 1.
 Gain deeper understandings and explore any problems and their solutions.

 Stage 3: Create the rooms, roof, and deck.
-Observe, measure and record chosen solution topics.
+Observe, measure, and record the chosen solution topics.
 Find points of consensus and potential areas for personalization.

 Here’s an example using a customer satisfaction program as the use case: